elcentaurx/atm-front-rtd/README.md

 ## About
 For this web system the api in https://atmapi.fly.dev/ was used.

+To read more about firebase: https://firebase.google.com/docs/web/setup

+This project is temporarily hosted on firebase: [https://atm-rtd-front.web.app/](https://atm-rtd-front.web.app/)

+To upgrade to production run firebase deploy after npm run build.

 To see more about the api: [AtmApi](https://github.com/elcentaurx/atm).

 To do basic operations such as inserting users and updating their balance.